cssjcai/hihca/README.md

 # Higher-order Integration of Hierarchical Convolutional Activations for Fine-grained Visual Categorization
-This implementation of “Higher-order Integration of Hierarchical Convolutional Activations for Fine-grained Visual Categorization” by Sijia Cai, Wangmeng Zuo and Lei Zhang.
+The implementation of “Higher-order Integration of Hierarchical Convolutional Activations for Fine-grained Visual Categorization” by Sijia Cai, Wangmeng Zuo and Lei Zhang.

 ## Environment
 - Ubuntu 14.04